stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 # Stealify
+provides a framework for creating language-agnostic tools like debuggers, profilers, or other instrumentations.
+In general, it provides a standardized way to express and run program code enabling cross-language research and the development of tools that are developed once and then can be applied to any language.

-Stealify is a Framework to adopt Frameworks and Software it aims to provide a uniq interface for fast adopting developing production deploy and production serve your apps and servers or apis.
-It uses GraalJS as its fundamental building block to create high performant Applications, Tools, Utils and Servers.
+Stealify is a Framework to adopt Frameworks and Software it aims to provide methods and tools for fast adopting developing production deploy and production serve your apps and servers or apis.
+It uses the Graal Framework as its fundamental building block to create high performant Applications, Tools, Utils and Servers.

 ## Short Why?
 - Faster Development